The Global Language of Business

 GS1 Denmark's terms and conditions and prices are changing as from 1 January 2024.
 Read more here

-ATTENTION!
-GS1 Denmark is introducing new prices and membership conditions that will apply from 1 January 2024.
+Curious about the new prices and membership conditions as of January 1, 2024?
 Read more here

 NOTE: Monday September 18th and Tuesday September 19th until 12 noon, we can only be contacted by email info@gs1.dk, due to an external event